Morane-Saulnier AN

 The Morane-Saulnier AN or MoS.31 C.2 was a French two seat fighter prototype of the 1910s that resulted in the development of several other unsuccessful Morane-Saulnier prototypes.

 Development

 Completed in late 1918, the AN was a two-seat fighter designed to use an unorthodox Bugatti U-16 engine.
 Large and with equal span wings, it was a two-bay biplane with a monocoque fuselage.

 First tested in late October 1918, the AN was bested by the SEA 4 and Breguet 17 it was competing against particularly in terms of rate of climb, however it showed sufficient promise that a number of variants were developed.
-It was ordered into production but never entered service as the SEA and Breguet were already entering service and the end of the First World War curtained production requirements.
+It was ordered into production but never entered service as the SEA and Breguet were already entering service and the end of the First World War curtailed production requirements.